emilymech/emilymech/content/project/dikker_et_al_2022/index.md

 ---
 title: Exploring age-related changes in inter-brain synchrony during verbal communication
-summary: Systematic age-related neural dissimilarities in processing dynamics and strategies raise fundamental questions about how the human brain supports cross-generational communication, especially in light of accumulating evidence linking interpersonal similarities in brain responses to communicative success.
-Yet despite its prevalence and tangible health-related importance, naturalistic intergenerational communication involving older adults is understudied.
-In this paper, we lay out why filling this research gap is critical in advancing our understanding of naturalistic communication, with implications for both science and practice.
+summary: In this paper, we lay out why studying naturalistic intergenerational communication involving older adults is critical in advancing our understanding of naturalistic communication, with implications for both science and practice.
 tags:
   - Review
 date: '2022-04-01T00:00:00Z'